DiegoAndai/Deep-learning-framework-research/Epistemonikos/ModelsEvaluation/Evaluation_10_january.md

 - Random: using python's random an even decision will be made for every paper.

 - KNN: [Scikit-learn implementation](http://scikit-learn.org/stable/modules/generated/sklearn.neighbors.KNeighborsClassifier.html#sklearn.neighbors.KNeighborsClassifier) with k = 5 and default settings.
-The vector for each document is calculated via a max pooling regarding the maximun value of each dimension of the document's first 10 words to appear on the model dictionary.
+The vector for each document is calculated via a max pooling regarding the maximun value of each dimension of the document's first 10 words.
 Implementation [here](/Epistemonikos/ModelsEvaluation/PaperClassification/KNNClassification).

 - PVP: Add description.
 Implementation [here](/Epistemonikos/ModelsEvaluation/PaperClassification/PVPClassification).